Ongoing Assessment in Aged Care

 Ongoing Care Discussions

-Care providers should have regular conversations with their clients in order to determine the appropriate level of care required for each individual.
+Aged care providers should have regular conversations with older people in order to determine the appropriate level of care required for each individual.
 The goal of these discussions is to:

-• Help the provider effectively manage the client’s care
+• Help the provider effectively manage the person’s care

-• Ensure the care and services being provided are meeting the client’s needs.
+• Ensure the care and services being provided are meeting the person’s needs.

 (DoHaAC 2020)